 Guatemala is part of the Dominican Republic and Central American Free Trade Agreement (CAFTA-DR), which took effect in 2006.
-Although tariff rate quotas for sensitive agricultural products like white corn, rice, and dairy remain, more than 99 percent of agricultural products are tariff free.
-Top U.S. exports to Guatemala continue to be coarse grains and soybean oilcake, for the feed industry, followed by wheat, chicken meat, and soybean oil.
-Consumer oriented products have increased 42 percent in the period Jan 2020-Jun 2021.
+Although tariff rate quotas (TRQs) for sensitive agricultural products like white corn, rice, and dairy remain, more than 99 percent of agricultural products are tariff free.
+The TRQ for rice phases out on January 1, 2023.
+Guatemala is the 19th largest U.S. agricultural export market.
+The United States continues to be the largest agricultural products supplier to Guatemala, accounting for 42 percent of the market.
+Major exports in year 2021 were corn, soybean meal, chicken cuts, soybean oil, wheat, and cotton.
+U.S. consumer-oriented products have continued to grow and in 2021 the value of these products reported a record high of \$637 million.